Aerial insert

 In telecommunications an aerial insert is a segment of cabling that rises from ground to a point above ground, followed by an overhead run, e.g. on poles, followed by a drop back into the ground.
 An aerial insert is used in places where it is not possible or practical to place a cable underground.
 Aerial inserts might be encountered in crossing deep ditches, canals, rivers, or subway lines.

+Aerial inserts can be found for the same reason also in underground power transmission lines.
+However for this purpose, the aerial insert is in most cases realized as classical overhead line.
+It is also possible that a powerline consists of multiple underground and overhead sections of different length.